 Student engagement is a priority at MTSU.
 The university’s mission statement stresses the importance of fostering “a student-centered environment conducive to lifelong learning, personal development, and success” and challenging students “through diverse teaching methods and media including educational technology, experiential learning, undergraduate and graduate research, and co-curricular and extra-curricular activities.”
 This emphasis is further supported by the university’s 2015-2025 Academic Master Plan’s Strategic Direction 1, which aims to “promote engagement that supports learning, scholarship, and student success.”
 The university’s Quest for Student Success strategic planning document also emphasizes the importance of pedagogies that enhance learning through hands-on learning and strategic use of technology that allows for more classroom interaction.
 Despite all this emphasis, MTSU’s scores on the National Survey of Student Engagement, results of student focus groups, and faculty surveys demonstrate a need for a renewed, deliberate, and sustained plan to address student engagement on our campus.

 In order for students to become more engaged in their learning, faculty must first create opportunities for them to become physically and psychologically involved in productive learning activities.
 MT Engage will create a support network to help faculty integrate high impact education practices into their classroom teaching and supplement student learning with relevant co-curricular activities.
-These high impact practices, based on the research of George Kuh (2008) and the Association for Colleges and Universities (AAC&U), include learning communities, problem-based learning, collaborative learning, project-based learning, and research, as well as co-curricular activities like attending cultural events, participating in Scholars Week, and community involvement.
+These high impact practices, based on the research of George Kuh (2008) and the American Association for Colleges and Universities (AAC&U), include learning communities, problem-based learning, collaborative learning, project-based learning, and research, as well as co-curricular activities like attending cultural events, participating in Scholars Week, and community involvement.
 Faculty who choose to learn about and implement such practices can earn an MT Engage-designation for their classes, and students can then seek out these engaging learning environments throughout their educational careers at MTSU.

 In addition to creating opportunities for engagement, the second key piece of MT Engage is getting students to reflect and think about their learning.
 Each MT Engage-designated course will require students to complete at least one assignment that fosters integrative thinking and reflection.
 This metacognitive process will result in students demonstrating their ability to make connections across multiple contexts and educational experiences and developing a sense of themselves as learners.
 Examples of this work will be collected in personalized ePortfolios which will become showcases for students’ integration of the knowledge, skills, and abilities gained during their time at MTSU.